NEU-Libraries/drs-toolkit-wp-plugin/README.md

     git clone https://github.com/NEU-Libraries/drs-toolkit-wp-theme.git quest-child
   ```

+6. Copy a valid `config.php` file with the correct credentials into the root folder

-6. Register your site on google analytics and add your code to a git-ignored file called analytics.php
+7. Register your site on google analytics and add your code to a git-ignored file called analytics.php

   ```
     cd /wp-content/themes/quest-child